-OVC expects to make 1 award of up to \$3 million for a 36-month period of performance, to begin on October 1, 2019, and end on September 30, 2022.
+Total estimated award amount for this program could be up to \$6 million.
+OVC expects to make all awards for a 12- to 36-month period of performance, to begin on October 1, 2019.
+The period of performance cannot extend beyond September 30, 2022.